 Where are the printing/copying facilities in the Library?

-In the Leazes Road Library there is one self-service printer/copier in the service area.
+Leazes Road Library - there is one self-service printer/copier in the service area.

-In the Queen's Campus Library, Stockton there is a print zone in the main PC area.
+Queen's Campus Library, Stockton - there is a print zone opposite the staff desk.

 How do I pay for photocopying and printing?